pakerfeldt/knx-mqtt/README.md

 * Flexible MQTT Topics: Publish KNX events to MQTT topics formatted as `knx/x/y/z`, where `x/y/z` represents the group address.
 You can also configure the `knx/` prefix and use names for group address sections.

 ## KNX XML Export
-For optimal performance, provide an ETS XML export of your group addresses and their datapoint types.
+To get the most out of this application, provide an ETS XML export of your group addresses and their datapoint types.
 This enables automatic conversion between raw types and ensures precise data handling.
 Without this export, you’ll be limited to handling raw bytes only.

 ## Configuration
-The example configuration file is well-documented.
+The [example configuration](https://github.com/pakerfeldt/knx-mqtt/blob/main/config.example.yaml) file is well-documented.
 Refer to this file for comprehensive setup instructions and customization options.

 ## Usage
 You can build the application yourself, but using Docker is often more convenient.
 Here’s how you can get started with Docker: